History of Bournemouth: Recent history

 After the Second World War, Bournemouth saw a period of decline as a seaside resort and a tourist destination, similar to other resorts across England.
 However the population of the town and its surrounding suburbs continued to grow at a considerable rate.
 In 1880, the town had a population of 17,000 people.
 By 1900 this had risen to 60,000, and by 1990 it had more than doubled again, reaching 150,000.
 In the latest census, the town had a population of 163,441.
-Since the 1990s there have been increasing calls for the town, together with Poole, to attain official city status (as per the example of Brighton & Hove) due to its sheer expanse and regional importance.
+Since the 1990s there have been increasing calls for the town, together with Poole, to attain official city status (as per the example of Brighton & Hove) due to its expanse and regional importance.

 A local government reorganisation of county boundaries saw Bournemouth being moved from Hampshire to Dorset in 1974.
 In 1997, Bournemouth became a unitary authority.

 On 15 September 1980 Bournemouth was one of the first areas outside a major city to get its own independent radio station.
 2CR FM broadcast from near Bournemouth railway station; its name, meaning 2 Counties' Radio, is derived from the fact that its broadcast area includes parts of the counties of Dorset and Hampshire.